What is the Change Makers programme?

 - What are student perceptions of the different types of support available at LSE?

-If you are interested in exploring one of these pre-defined project ideas, please get in touch with email@example.com.
-Alternatively, you could include in your application an explaination of how you would develop a research project in this area.
+If you are interested in exploring one of these pre-defined project ideas, please get in touch with firstname.lastname@example.org.
+Alternatively, you could include an explanation of how you would develop a research project in this area in your application.

 Applying to the Change Makers programme